-SkySafari is a point-and-identify sky map that includes the major planets and moons; tens of thousands of stars; 220 of the best-known star clusters; and nebulae, galaxies, asteroids, comets, and more.
-Kids need to enable the compass on their device (which is on the bottom of the screen when the app is open) and point the device at the sky.
+SkySafari is a point-and-identify, map-style astronomy app for exploring the night sky and its objects.
+It includes the major planets and moons; tens of thousands of stars; 220 of the best-known star clusters; and nebulae, galaxies, asteroids, comets, and more.
+Users need to enable the compass on their device (which is on the bottom of the screen when the app is open) and then point the device at the sky to identify objects from their geo- and time-located position.
 They can also view the night sky for any time up to 100 years in the past or future.
-Using the search function, kids can find specific objects in the night sky, guided by arrows showing them where to point the device.
+With the search function, users can find specific objects in the night sky, guided by arrows showing them where to point the device.
+Additional features and content are available for in-app purchase to see, for instance, further into the cosmos.

-Standout feature: Tonight's Best, which lists the objects in the night sky that are best for viewing that evening.Continue reading Show less
+Standout feature: Tonight's Best, which lists the objects in the night sky that are best for viewing, along with rising and setting times.

 Key Standards Supported